A IS FOR AGRICULTURE, ARCHAEOLOGY, & ART

 Russia has all forms of COMMUNICATION and was among the first countries to introduce radio and television.
 Telephone numbers are under a unified numbering plan with Kazakhstan, both of which share the international code +7.
 There are several Internet Service Providers.
 Webcams are located throughout the country.

-The Ruble is the currency of Russia and the 2 partially recognized republics of Abkhazia and South Ossetia.
+The Russian Ruble is the oldest national CURRENCY after the Pound sterling and its history dates back to the 13th century.
+Currently it is the currency of Russia and the 2 partially recognized republics of Abkhazia and South Ossetia.
 It is also used in the unrecognised quasi-states of the Donetsk People’s Republic and the Luhansk People’s Republic.
 The Russian ruble is the world's first decimal currency, being decimalised in 1704 when the ruble became legally equal to 100 kopeks.

 Before and during the Mesozoic Era, the Russian landscape was dominated by a variety Dinosaurs including Therapsids during the late Permian period and Hadrosaurs during the late Cretaceous.
 In 2008 fossils were dug up and scientists decided that it was a Titanosauriformes dinosaur.
 Paleontologists from Siberia have collected the skeleton of a giant Titanosaur.
 Many Dinosaur Eggs, dating back more than 60 million years, are thought to have been found by geologists in Russia’s Chechyna region.